monkeyscage/SuperOwned/eip-money-talks.md

 ### transferOwnership
-Any smart Asset must be possibly transferred to a new owner (if the "SuperOwner" is set only the SuperOwner can overwrite the Owner)
+Any smart Asset must be possibly transferred to a new owner (if the "SuperOwner" is set, then only the SuperOwner can overwrite the Owner)

     function transferOwnership(address newOwner) onlySuper returns(bool){}

 ### setSuperOwner
-If the "SuperOwner" is set only the SuperOwner can overwrite the SuperOwner.
+If the "SuperOwner" is set, then only the SuperOwner can overwrite the SuperOwner.

     function setSuperOwner(address newSuperOwner) onlySuper returns(bool){}